What Treatments Are Used In Myopia Management?

 If you opt for a corrective solution (glasses or contact lenses), consider using atropine drops.
 They are perfectly suited for young children and have few to no side effects.

 Not sure which option to go with?
-Speak with Dr. William Altig, who will advise you on the best myopia treatment for your child.The Myopia Management Center at Altig Optical serves patients in Fort Worth, Newark, Springtown, North Richland Hills, and throughout Texas.
+Speak with Dr. William Altig, who will advise you on the best myopia treatment for your child.Our practice serves patients from Fort Worth, Newark, Springtown, and North Richland Hills, Texas and surrounding communities.